ankane/strong_migrations/README.md

 - renaming a column
 - removing a column
 - executing arbitrary SQL
-- adding an index non-concurrently (Postgres only)
+- adding/removing an index non-concurrently (Postgres only)
 - adding a `json` column to an existing table (Postgres only)

 For more info, check out: